-When beginning gardeners start planning their garden, garlic is most likely not the first crop to come to mind.
-But especially for a gardener who enjoys the rewarding nature of gardening, garlic is the ideal addition to the home garden.
+When beginning gardeners start planning their garden, garlic is probably not the first crop to come to mind.
+But, it truly is one of the easiest to grow and certainly one of the most rewarding.
+For a beginner especially, having the “quick-win” of a harvest early in the garden season makes garlic is the ideal addition to the home garden.

 Growing Garlic is Easy and Rewarding